Leoneix/Leoneix/README.md

 - 👀 I’m interested in computer science and aeronautics.
 - 🌱 I’m currently learning Python.
 I have just completed my high school.
 - 💞️ I’m looking to collaborate on beginner level programming for now
-- 📫 If you want to contact me, mail me at leoneix@protonmail.me
+- 📫 If you want to contact me, mail me at leoneix@proton.me
 - 😄 Pronouns: He/him

 <!---